 How to Tell Employees and Clients You’re Selling Your Business

-Deciding to sell your business is never easy; it involves lots of time, planning, and hard work.
-While there are many moving pieces to a business sale, you should never overlook having a conversation with your current clients and employees.
-This conversation can either help or hurt you during this already stressful time, and it’s important you handle it appropriately.
+Deciding to sell your business is never easy; it involves a lot of time, planning, and hard work.
+However, while there are many moving pieces to a business sale, you should never overlook having a conversation with your current clients and employees.
 Use these tips to learn how to best tell employees and clients you’re selling your business.

 Who Needs to Know You’re Selling Your Business?